-The detention of asylum seekers is regulated by the Aliens Police Act (FPG), which has been amended several times to specify the grounds for detention; the last amendment entered into force on 20 July 2015.
-Detention may be ordered by the BFA to secure a return procedure, if a return procedure or deportation have to be secured in regard of an application for international protection and a “risk of absconding” exists and detention is proportional.
+With the exception of the border procedure which is not formally recognised as detention in law, the detention of asylum seekers is regulated by the Aliens Police Act (FPG), which has been amended several times to specify the grounds for detention.
+The last amendment entered into force on 1 September 2018.
+Detention may be ordered by the BFA to secure a return procedure, for example if a “risk of absconding” exists and detention is proportionate.
 Furthermore, the FPG allows detention according to the Dublin III Regulation.

-The amended Article 76 FPG now defines the “risk of absconding” on the basis of a number of wide-ranging criteria, namely whether:1
+Article 76 FPG defines the “risk of absconding” on the basis of a number of wide-ranging criteria, namely whether:

 - The person has avoided or hampered a deportation order;